sid-the-coder/QuickDA/README.md

 ## Getting Started

-### Pre-Requistes

 You will need to have [Python 3](https://www.python.org) and [Jupyter Notebook](https://jupyter.org) installed in your local system.
-Once installed, Fork this repository and clone it on your local to get the project structure setup.
+Once installed, clone this repository to your local to get the project structure setup.
 ```
 git clone https://github.com/sid-the-coder/Quick-EDA.git
 ```